MA

 • This is an MA in Creative Writing like no other.
 If you want to thrive as a creative writer and are passionate about learning, then this unique postgraduate programme is for you.
 You’ll not only progress exponentially as a writer, but also learn how to research and teach writing in a wide range of contexts.

-• This pioneering masters degree gives you a unique combination of creative writing and pedagogical skills that are highly sought after in today’s competitive workplace.
-You’ll grow as a writer, and gain skills and experience which could open doors to creative professions such as publishing and arts management, as well as roles in educational and non-profit organisations.
+• This pioneering Masters degree gives you a unique combination of creative writing and pedagogical skills that are highly sought after in today’s competitive workplace.
+You’ll grow as a writer, and gain skills and experience that could open doors to creative professions such as publishing and arts management, as well as roles in educational and non-profit organisations.

 • You’ll have the opportunity to apply for innovative work placement programmes with our partners First Story and the Ministry of Stories, which have been developed exclusively for Goldsmiths.
 Recent placement students have gone on to be employed with these organisations after graduation.